ruifm/gitlinker.nvim/README.md

   host = "<host.tld>",
   port = "3000" or nil,
   repo = "<user/repo>",
+  rev = "<commit sha>",
   file = "<path/to/file/from/repo/root>",
-  lstart = 42, -- the line start of the selected range / current line lend 57, -- the line end of the selected range
+  lstart = 42, -- the line start of the selected range / current line lend = 57, -- the line end of the selected range
 }
 ```